For those who wear Stoic armor against the world of Absurd,

 Waste no more time arguing what a good man should be.
 Be one.17

-1. Rebellion12 against absurdity is not rational, but it is beautiful.
+1. Rebellion12 against absurdity is not instrumentally rational, but it is beautiful.

 It affirms dignity where there is no promise of reward.